 </aside>

-ArrayList is a direct implementation of the List interface.
-Since it's a fully implemented class, we can create an instance of (AKA, instantiate) and directly use it in our code.
+ArrayList is a common implementation of the List interface.
+It is a complete class, so you can instantiate it and use it directly.

 Initializing an ArrayList and adding elements: